 |1 GPIs were administered to 7.2% of patients in the Angiomax with provisional GPI group

-2 Defined as the occurence of any of the following: intracranial bleeding, retroperitoneal bleeding, a transfusion of ≥2 units of blood/blood products, a fall in hemoglobin >4 g/dL, whether of not bleeding site is identified, spontaneous or non-spontaneous blood loss with a decrease in hemoglobin >3 g/dL
+2 Defined as the occurrence of any of the following: intracranial bleeding, retroperitoneal bleeding, a transfusion of >2 units of blood/blood products, a fall in hemoglobin > 4 g/dL, whether or not bleeding site is identified, spontaneous or non-spontaneous blood loss with a decrease in hemoglobin >3 g/dL

 3 Defined as observed bleeding that does not meet the criteria for major hemorrhage